kenesparta/lgrb-auth-service/README.md

     - If requires2FA=true: 206 with loginAttemptId; a code is emailed (MockEmailClient during dev/tests).
 3) Verify: POST /verify-2fa with email, loginAttemptId, and 2FACode.
 On success, cookies are set.
 4) Refresh: POST /refresh-token when access token expires to rotate cookies.
-5) Logout: POST /logout removes cookie and bans the token for its lifetime.
+5) Logout: POST /logout removes the cookie and bans the token for its lifetime.

 Notes: